-Calpine sells electricity to utilities, wholesalers, and end-users, primarily through long-term contracts; the firm also trades power on the wholesale market.
-In 2013 grid operator PJM and utility PG&E accounted for more than 10% of Calpine's total revenues.
+Calpine sells electricity to wholesalers, and end-users, primarily through long-term contracts; the firm also trades power on the wholesale market.
+In 2014 grid operator PJM accounted for more than 10% of Calpine's total revenues.

 The company has disposed of most of its natural gas reserves and gathering and transportation assets in order to focus on power generation.
 It is seeking to grow organically and through negotiating supply contracts and by making selected acquisitions supported by asset sales to ensure financial stability.

-To raise cash to pay down debt, in 2014 Calpine announced plans to sell six of its power plants (with 3,500 MW) to privately-held LS Power Equity Advisors for $1.6 billion.
+To raise cash to pay down debt, in 2014 Calpine sold six of its power plants (with 3,500 MW) to privately-held LS Power Equity Advisors for $1.6 billion.

-In 2013 Calpine had four power plants under construction.
+In 2014 Calpine had two power plants under construction.

 That year the company agreed to supply electric generation capacity and power to American Electric Power Service Corporation, as agent for Public Service Company of Oklahoma, from Calpine’s Oneta Energy Center (a natural gas fired power plant).